Category Archives: cities

 Prudential Plaza Prudential Tower

 Right in downtown Newark are three lovely parks.
 Lincoln Park, Military Park and here is Washington Park.
 The Newark museum and library are located on one side of the park.

 Newark always had lots of department stores.
 Pictured here are Bamberger’s (which became Macy’s).. and Kresge (which is the K in K-Mart ), there was also Orbach’s and S. Klein all within a two block radius.

 But the department store that was always a bit above the others, literally and figuratively was Hahne & Co.
 Hahne’s closed its doors in 1987 and sat empty for 30 years, it has been totally renovated and is gorgeous.
 In addition to retail space the new renovation includes 160 apartments.
 Note the original Hahne & Co sign.

 I’m a big fan of Newark, not just because I was born and raised there but because it’s a terrific place to visit.
 Learn about what Newark is planning for the future, like this beautiful new park.
 But also learn about Newark’s place in our history.
 A fun way to do that is with a group from Have You Met Newark.

 This week we are to share a photo of something that says “heritage” to us.
 My daughter Deb and I have been deep into genealogy and tracing our roots.
 On my father’s side our family, the Freeman’s go back to the original founding fathers of Newark, New Jersey.
-My 8th times great grandfather (not sure of the number), Stephen Freeman, along with Robert Treat and a host of other men from Milford and Branford, CT founded the city of Newark in 1666.
+My 8th times great grandfather (not sure of the number), Robert Treat and a host of other men from Milford and Branford, CT founded the city of Newark in 1666.
 I am the last of our particular Freeman line to be born in Newark as was my father, my grandfather etc.

 There are two monuments to the founders of Newark in the city.
 One is in Fairmont Cemetery where many of my family are buried.
 That’s Robert Treat on the top.